What is Environmental Tobacco Smoke (ETS)?

 What information is covered in this document?

 This document will cover the basic issues of what environmental tobacco smoke is and what are the health effects of passive smoking.
+Secondhand exposure to vapours from electronic cigarettes (e-cigarettes) will also be covered.
 Examples from workplace exposure situations are used wherever possible.

 For information on policies and programs in the workplace, please see the OSH Answers document Environmental Tobacco Smoke: Workplace Policy.

 What is the general composition of tobacco smoke?